moosejaw/grookey/README.md

 ## Installing for self-hosting

 To install you need Docker and Docker Compose.
-You also need to get your bot token from the Discord dashboard and copy/paste it into a `.env` file, where the variable is named `TOKEN`.
+You also need to get your bot token from the Discord dashboard and copy/paste it into a `.env` file located in the **root directory of this repo**, where the variable is named `TOKEN`.

 Then all you need to do is open a terminal, navigate to this folder and run: